enkidevs/curriculum/python/python-playground-questions/iterate-over-two-lists/iterate-over-two-lists.md

 [1: Hints]

-Use a `for...in` loop and the built-in `zip` method to go through the two lists and output them pair by pair.
+You can use a `for...in` loop and the built-in `zip` method to go through both lists and output them pair by pair.